google/shopping-markup/README.md

 ## 1. Overview

-MarkUp solution is built for Google Shopping customers to take actionable data-driven decisions to improve their feed health and shopping ads performance.
+MarkUp solution is built for Shopping Ads customers to take actionable data-driven decisions to improve their feed health and shopping ads performance.

 ### 1.1.
 Value Proposition